On the descending central sequence of absolute Galois groups: The structure of

-\begin{rem} \rm The celebrated theorem of Artin--Schreier states that an absolute Galois group of a field is either $1$, $\dbZ/2$, or is infinite.
-Our results provide a new cohomological proof of this classical fact in characteristic $0$, as follows.
+\begin{rem} \rm By the celebrated Artin--Schreier theorem, an absolute Galois group of a field is either $1$, $\dbZ/2$, or is infinite.
+Our results provide a new cohomological proof of this fact in characteristic $0$, as follows.

 Assume that $F$ is a field of characteristic $0$ with $G=G_F$ finite.
 If $G\isom\dbZ/p$ with $p\neq2$, then $F$ contains a primitive $p$th root of unity.
-It follows from Proposition \ref{Galois nature} that $G$ has Galois relation type, contrary to what we have seen in Example \ref{non W-groups} (see also Remark \ref{cohomological computations} below).
-Hence the Syllow subgroups of $G$ of odd order are trivial, i.e., $G$ is a finite $2$-group.
+By Proposition \ref{Galois nature}, $G$ has Galois relation type, contrary to what we have seen in Example \ref{non W-groups}.
+This shows that $G$ is a finite $2$-group.